apache/pekko/akka-docs/src/main/paradox/stream/actor-interop.md

 If the target actor terminates the stream will be cancelled.
 When the stream is completed successfully the given `onCompleteMessage` will be sent to the destination actor.
-When the stream is completed with failure a `akka.actor.Status.Failure` message will be sent to the destination actor.
+When the stream is completed with failure a `org.apache.pekko.actor.Status.Failure` message will be sent to the destination actor.

 Scala
 :   @@snip [IntegrationDocSpec.scala](/akka-docs/src/test/scala/docs/stream/IntegrationDocSpec.scala) { #actorRefWithBackpressure }